 Do foreign productions need a line producer in Italy?

-For a shoot of any scale, yes.
-A local line producer structures the tax-credit budget, secures municipal, regional and heritage permits, assembles the crew and manages the logistics that a foreign unit cannot run from outside the country.
+A local line producer is typically engaged for professional international shoots.
+It structures the eligible-spend budget, secures municipal, regional and heritage permits, assembles the crew and manages the logistics that a foreign unit cannot easily run from outside the country.

 Where can you film in Italy?